Yushi-Hu/Multilingual-AWE/README.md

 # Multilingual Acoustic Word Embeddings

-This is the code base for multilingual acoustic word embeddings (AWEs) and acoustically grounded word embeddings (AGWEs) in [Multilingual Jointly Trained Acoustic and Written Word Embeddings](https://arxiv.org/pdf/2006.14007.pdf) that will appear in InterSpeech 2020
+This is the code base for multilingual acoustic word embeddings (AWEs) and acoustically grounded word embeddings (AGWEs) in [Multilingual Jointly Trained Acoustic and Written Word Embeddings](https://arxiv.org/pdf/2006.14007.pdf) that will appear in INTERSPEECH 2020.

 ```
 @misc{hu2020multilingual,